Macquarie Group: Macquarie Bank

 The 1980s were marked by significant financial market deregulation in Australia, including the floating of the Australian dollar and the removal of restrictions on foreign banks.
-To take advantage of the opportunities offered by deregulation, HSA submitted a proposal for the formation of a new substantially Australian owned and controlled bank to be called Macquarie Bank Limited.
-Authority for HSA to become Macquarie Bank Limited (MBL) was received from the Federal Treasurer Paul Keating on 28 February 1985, making it only the second private trading bank to be established in Australia in modern times.
+To capitalise on the opportunities offered by deregulation, HSA submitted a proposal for the formation of a new substantially Australian owned and controlled bank to be called Macquarie Bank Limited.
+Authority for HSA to become Macquarie Bank Limited (MBL) was received from the Paul Keating, then Federal Treasurer, on 28 February 1985, making it only the second private trading bank to be established in Australia in modern times.

 The bank continued to grow its activities in the 1980s.
 It became Australia's leading bullion trader, initiated 24-hour foreign exchange trading, commenced stockbroking and corporate leasing activities, opened offices in London and Munich, expanded into funds management by establishing Australia's first cash management account and formed a new structured finance business which would grow to become one of the largest in the world.
 It also implemented the risk management framework which is credited for the organisation's long history of unbroken profitability.
 The framework ensured Macquarie was not materially exposed to the October 1987 global share market crash.

 In other initiatives, Macquarie established its philanthropic arm, the Macquarie Group Foundation, which has since contributed more than $A330 million to community organisations around the world, and established what has become one of Australia's largest corporate art collections, the Macquarie Group Collection.